YuanpengHou/ElectroShop/README.md

 The JWT authorization workflow is as follows:

 1. The end user logs in, the client application sends an authentication request to API Gateway or to any third-party JWT issuer, to obtain a JWT token.
 2. If API Gateway is the JWT issuer, then it validates the user or the application.
-If the user or application credentials are valid, API Gateway generates the JSON token using a private key that was specified in the JWT configuration, and sends the generated token to the client.
+If the user or application credentials are valid, API Gateway generates the JSON token using a **private key** that was specified in the JWT configuration, and sends the generated token to the client.
 If the user credentials are invalid, API Gateway returns a specific error response.
+4. Client saves the JWT to the **LocalStorage or SessionStorage**.
-3. Client sends the generated JSON token in the HTTP Authorization request header as a Bearer token to access the protected API in API Gateway.
+4. When the client sends a request again, it sends the generated JSON token in the **HTTP Authorization request header** as a Bearer token to access the protected API in API Gateway.
-4. API Gateway first identifies the application based on claims from the JWT, then validates the JWT using the public certificate of the issuer (the issuer can be API Gateway or a third-party issuer) and provides access to the protected resources.
+5. API Gateway first identifies the application based on claims from the JWT, then validates the JWT using the **public certificate of the issuer**
+6.  (the issuer can be API Gateway or a third-party issuer) and provides access to the protected resources.
 If the validation fails, API Gateway returns a specific error response.

 ## Test